rananna/bttf-alarm-clock/readme.md

 ## Acknowledgements

 This project wouldn't be possible without the hard work of the open-source community and the creators of the fantastic libraries used.
 Special thanks to the teams behind the ESP32 Arduino core, WiFiManager, and all the Adafruit and DFRobot libraries.
+A huge thank you to TerryB on MakerWorld for the original 3D model design and for making modifications upon request.